 - Work with forms.

 - Write test code for your app.

 - Deploy your application to production.

-You have learnt about some of these topics already, and touched briefly on others.
+You have learned about some of these topics already, and touched briefly on others.
 By the end of the tutorial series you should know enough to develop simple Django apps by yourself.